LBHackney-IT/Data-Platform-Playbook/docs/docs/alloy-ingestion.md

 - An initial Glue job triggered on a schedule
   - requests the export described in AQS (Alloy query syntax) from the API
-  - extracts the csv tables from the returned zip file and saves them to the raw zone in S3
+  - extracts the csv tables from the returned zip file and saves them to the _raw zone_ in S3
   - applies only a necessary amount of transformation to save a copy of the data as parquet files also to s3
-- On job completion, a crawler updates tables in the Glue Catalog with the new parquet files
+- On job completion, a crawler updates tables in the env-services-raw Glue Catalog with the new parquet files
 - A second Glue job then creates Dynamic Frames for all unprocessed parquet files for each table in the raw zone
   - this job then checks for a column name dictionary in S3 then applies a mapping if one is found
   - the transformed data is then exported to the refined zone and saved to s3